Categories and Tags are the two main ways to organize your WordPress content.

 Both Categories and Tags are “taxonomies” and they can help you sort your content.
 However, on a normal WordPress site, both Categories and Tags are only available for Posts.
 This means that you do not have any options to organize your Pages … unless you use a plugin such as TaxoPress.

 In this tutorial, I’ll show you how to add Categories to your WordPress Pages.
+First, we’ll have a video guide and then a text guide.

 - Install the TaxoPress plugin.